Partake, A Formal Language for Board Games and Other Interactions

 health P -> 8

-Syntax note: We use the traditional logic-programming style syntax for tuples and queries (e.g. predicate(X, A+B)) except written “Haskell style” (e.g. predicate X (A+B)).
+Syntax note: We use the traditional logic-programming style syntax for tuples and queries, with lower-case predicates and upper-case variables (e.g. predicate(X, A+B)), except written in the style of ML function application (e.g. predicate X (A+B)).

 State